There’s a lot to love about taking an Italy road trip!

 ZTL zones are restricted access zones that dot most of Italy’s historic city centers, including both world-famous cities and smaller towns.

-If you drive into one, even accidentally, you’re risking a big ticket (and we’ve definitely had to call tiny Tuscan police stations to help some of our family members pay them off months after the fact).
+If you drive into one, even accidentally, you’re risking a big ticket (and we’ve definitely had to call tiny Italian police stations to help some of our family members pay them off months after the fact).

 Avoid them by parking on the outskirts of historical centers and by doing your research on where to park ahead of time.